 If you feel concerned about your lower legs, talk to Dr Feldman in her South Yarra clinic soon.
 As an empathetic and approachable female cosmetic surgeon, Joni is very approachable, with many Melbourne women feel comfortable talking to her about their insecurities.

-For some women, this poses no problem.
+For some women, the amount of fatty tissue on their legs poses no problem.
 However, other women feel that the amount of fat on their legs is disproportionate to the rest of the body, leaving them feeling uncomfortable or embarrassed.
 These feelings may limit their clothing choices and even activities.For these women, liposuction may be an excellent option.

 There are various forms of lower leg liposuction: